 There are currently three HAWK crosswalk signals on campus, on Douglas Road northwest of campus by St. Michael's Dr., on Douglas Road northwest of Juniper Road, and on Twyckenham Drive, east of campus, south of Courtney Lane.

-Watch a video on how to use a HAWK crosswalk.
+Watch this short video to learn how to use the HAWK crosswalk signals.

 Report a Good Catch or a Near Miss